-When i recovered the first project about ten years ago i did not know this kind of projects are called ‘troubled’.
-Couple of years latter i enrolled in a training called “Recovering troubled projects’ by PMI where the ‘Aha!” moment descended upon me: this is what i did! i recovered a troubled project!
-And the professional pride went up 10 points :).
+When I recovered the first project about 15 years ago I did not know this kind of projects are called ‘troubled’.
+Couple of years latter I enrolled in a training called “Recovering troubled projects’ by PMI where the ‘Aha!” moment descended upon me: “this is what I did!
+I recovered a troubled project!”

 Recovering a troubled project requires twice the effort and the commitment on all sides: the team, the sponsor, the client.
 It requires trouble-shooters abilities.
-A project manager will also have to deal with a likely low-morale of the team, if the team is still there.
-Or a new team, with its own – unknown – dynamics.
+The project manager will also have to deal with the low-morale of the team, if the team is still there.
+Or if it’s a new team – unknown dynamics will have to be dealt with.

 - WHEN THINGS GO WRONG …RECOVERING A TROUBLED PROJECT, 8 October 2012 by David L. Hamil, PMP, MBA http://pmi-nac.org/images/downloads/NEW__/recovering_a_troubled_project.pdf